UniversityOfSaskatchewanCMPT371/term-project-fall2019-team-2/documents/ID2/ID2Readme.md

 # Continous Integration

 [This](https://github.com/UniversityOfSaskatchewanCMPT371/term-project-fall2019-team-2/pull/44) PR outlines all the changes made to the build pipeline, and how it is to be used.
+[Here](https://github.com/UniversityOfSaskatchewanCMPT371/term-project-fall2019-team-2/tree/develop/documents/builds) is the actual commit itself.
+[Here] (https://github.com/UniversityOfSaskatchewanCMPT371/term-project-fall2019-team-2/tree/master/.github) is the pipeline configuration.
+[Here](https://github.com/UniversityOfSaskatchewanCMPT371/term-project-fall2019-team-2/blob/develop/Dockerfile) is the docker config file.
+And finally [here](https://github.com/UniversityOfSaskatchewanCMPT371/term-project-fall2019-team-2/actions) is the page for our git actions.

 # Timelog